jrisi256/scripts/python/setup_python.md

 If one absolutely cannot bear the thought of having any more software than absolutely necessary, or you have your own method for managing source installs then feel free to source install whichever version of Python you choose (as well as `pip`).

-Let's go over how to do both (instructions below are for Ubuntu 18.04, but it wouldn't be so hard to change them to fit your Linux OS).

 ### Source install

-The following instructions are just taken *ironically* from [documentation from RStudio](https://docs.rstudio.com/connect/admin/python.html#python-install).
+The steps outlined below are for Ubuntu 18.04, but it wouldn't be so hard to change them to fit your Linux OS.
+Additionally, the following instructions are taken *ironically* from [documentation from RStudio](https://docs.rstudio.com/connect/admin/python.html#python-install).

 First install the dependencies.